This section of our website contains information about some of the research projects funded and completed by Research Autism.

 Impact: This project provided valuable information to health clinicians on the amount and form of emotional and behaviour problems in children with autism.
 It also determined which is the best, low cost, quick screening tool that can be used to identify young children with autism at risk of such problems.
 This will enable clinicians and others to provide targeted help to those children.

-Description:This project is designed to identify the current level or research activity worldwide that will provide a context and help to shape priorities for research over the next decade
+Description:This project was designed to identify the current level or research activity worldwide that will provide a context and help to shape priorities for research over the next decade

 Working with the Institute of Education UK we will revisit the data-sets generated by the original research, conducted ten years ago.
 We will also be involving the autism community in this project to inform our views on priorities.